rflynn/imgmin/README.txt

     HTML describes overall page content and organization CSS describes specific page layout and style Javascript allows interactive client-side programming
-    XML is used for data exchange such as RSS feeds JPEG is a file format for photo-realistic images
+    XML and JSON are used for data exchange
+    JPEG is a file format for photo-realistic images

 All but one of these component types are text-based.
 Text files can be